hannahibberson/briw/README.md

 Please note: This is a mass of code, most of which is no longer of any use.
 Proceed with caution!

 ### To run the program
-You will need to create the file `_db_connect.py` within the `helpers` directory, and fill in the necessary information in the following format:
+You will need to create the file `_db_connect.py` within the `briw/src` directory, and fill in the necessary information in the following format:

 ```
 _host = <host>